Hamas rocket expert killed in Syria, Hezbollah man killed in Lebanon

 Hezbollah's head of the parliamentary bloc, Muhammad Raad, on Monday reiterated his group's position that the violence in southern Lebanon will not stop "unless the aggression on Gaza stops."

-German Foreign Minister Annalena Baerbock who is travelling in the region earlier Monday called on the Israeli government to better protect Palestinians in the West Bank from attacks by Israeli settlers and to punish acts of violence.
+German Foreign Minister Annalena Baerbock, who is travelling in the region, earlier on Monday called on the Israeli government to better protect Palestinians in the West Bank from attacks by Israeli settlers and to punish acts of violence.

 Amid Israel's war on the Gaza Strip, settler violence towards Palestinians in the West Bank has grown.